KelvinShadewing/supertux-advance/README.md

 ## Tips

 * You gain more speed from sliding off a drop than down a hill.
 Falling speed is translated into horizontal momentum upon landing.
 Use this to maximize your speed.
 * Practice wall jumping.
 Press jump against the wall in the air.
-This isn't just helpful at navigating levels, it can save you if you fall into a pit.
+This isn't just helpful for navigating levels, it can save you if you fall into a pit.
 * Fireballs have long range, but a slow rate of fire.
 Use them tactically; don't rely on them for up-close combat.
 That's best left to jumping and sliding.
 * Muffins found in [?] boxes will restore health.
 Blueberry restores 1 health points, and strawberry restores 4 health.
 Moldy green muffins will take health from you.
-* On easy mode, you'll recieve an extra life point after each boss.
+* On easy mode, you'll receive an extra life point after each boss.
 You don't get such boons on normal mode; you'll have to make do with the starting amount.
 Hard and Super prevent healing, so be careful!
 * Tux's fireballs won't be lost if you get hurt.
 You can also aim them up and down.
 * You can swim in all directions, but fireballs will work differently in water.
 Head for the surface if you get into trouble.
 * If you're going for a speed run, slide just before leaving an edge for a small boost, then jump to preserve the momentum.
 There's no friction in the air, so keep off the ground as much as you can!